Techcyte/devkit/docs/guides/model-hosting-service/index.md

   ![](images/image9.png)

-* **Upload your Docker image:** From the command line, in the directory containing your Dockerfile, scripts (example files in VI.
-Additional Resources, below), execute the four commands shown in the "Docker Push Instructions" modal.
+* **Upload your Docker image:**

+From the command line, in the directory containing your Dockerfile, scripts, execute the four commands shown in the "Docker Push Instructions" modal.
+See example template files [here](../../model-hosting-service.md).

 Use the "Copy to clipboard" button for long commands.
 Uploading may take several minutes.
 Once you've uploaded your image, the image status should say "uploaded".

   ![](images/image13.png)